 - Can be issues with ordering process and can be difficult to sort any problems out.
 We recommend you check Trust Pilot for the current position on their customer service and order times before making a purchase online.

 We don’t recommend you buy a bike from a catalogue store.
 Not on Black Friday, and not any time of the year.
 If you want to know why, select a kids bike on their website and sort the reviews from the lowest to the highest.
 Read the reviews with the lowest reviews and you’ll understand why.
 Alternatively, read our blog which has done this for you.
 Pros of buying a bike from a catalogue store

 - You’ll get a cheap item (usually under £100)

 Cons of buying a bike from a catalogue store

 - There’s a chance it won’t make it to Boxing Day – some of the “bikes” on sale via catalogue stores are incredibly poorly made and we often hear tales of children disappointed when their bike breaks during the first ride

-In general, we don't recommend you buy a kids bike from a toy shop.
-A bike isn't a toy, it's a bike.
-Usually, bikes from toy shops are cheap, heavy and gimmicky.
-However, there are some exceptions to this rule, so if your local toy shop stocks a well made, reputable brand, then go ahead and support them.
+In general, we don’t recommend you buy a kids bike from a toy shop.
+A bike isn’t a toy, it’s a bike.
+Usually, bikes from toy shops are cheap, heavy, and gimmicky.
+However, there are some exceptions to this rule, so if your local toy shop stocks a well made, reputable brand that we recommend on this website, then go ahead and support them.

-Here's a few other post that may help you make that decision:
+Here’s a few other posts that may help you make that decision: